-The standard error of the difference (SE_d) between a state rate and the total US rate is given where SE_S and SE_U are the standard errors of a state rate and of the total US rate, respectively, and $Cov{S,U}$ is the covariance between the two rates.
+The standard error of the difference (SEd) between a state rate and the total US rate is given by the formula where $SE_S$ and $SE_U$ are the standard errors of a state rate and of the total US rate, respectively, and $Cov{S,U}$ is the covariance between the two rates.
 The variance of each rate (i.e., the square of the standard error) and the covariance between the two rates are based on the Poisson assumption.
 The standard error does not represent the total error that may be present in the age-adjusted rate; it is merely the square root of the variance associated with the rates.
 In addition to this variance, there also exist potential biases and errors in the measurement of the rate that are difficult to assess accurately and probably impact differently on the error calculations for different states.